Simple Electronics Projects for Beginners

 So here begins the list:-

-Objective:- To measure level of any conductive non corrosive liquid.
+Objective:- To measure the level of any conductive non-corrosive liquid.

 Objective:- Implement a Lighting system/device using LED’s

 This is another popular circuit which can be used for a simple project development.
 There are 3 versions available.
 One is developed by CircuitsToday team and other by Seetharaman Subrahmanian (a great contributor of CircuitsToday).
 Links are given to other similar circuit applications like LED ramp circuit, street light circuit, flashing led circuit etc.